proudmonkey/AutoWrapper/README.md

 * [AutoWrapper: Customizing the Default Response Output](http://vmsdurano.com/asp-net-core-with-autowrapper-customizing-the-default-response-output/)

 # Feedback
 I’m pretty sure there are still lots of things to improve in this project, so feel free to try it out and let me know your thoughts.
-Comments and suggestions are welcome, please drop a message and I’d be happy to answer any queries as I can.

-* Version 1.x.0 option additions and Version 2.x features were added based on the feedback from [sondreb](https://github.com/sondreb).
+Feel free to request an issue on github if you find bugs or request a new feature.
+Your valuable feedback is much appreciated to better improve this project.
+If you find this useful, please give it a star to show your support for this project.

 Thank you!

 # Contributor